langal/HAPPY_RETURNS/README.md

 I sort of cheated to since I rushed and put references to "next" and "previous" directly into the "Card" class.

 This would obviously not be ok in a real world.

+TO RUN:

+"python Card.py"

+There is output that I have commented out.
+The program basically runs several iterations of sorting a random set of cards.